Last updated 29 October 05.

 Notes: Publishers:

-doing a comic for them.
-The comic was
+would be doing a comic for them.
+The

-stated the Weird Tales’ sister magazine would be entitled Tales Of The
+accompanying ad also stated the Weird Tales’ sister magazine would be entitled

 2. cover: Boris Vallejo (Mar.
 1975)